NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/E-Commerce.md

 #### 💳 Payment

-Here, we use livewire for the Cart page, and vanilla javascript for the "basic" cart.
-Finally, i have chosen to use Stripe for the payment part.
+I chose to use Livewire for the Cart page, and vanilla javascript for the "basic" cart, and Stripe for the payment part.
 <video controls style="width: 100%;">
   <source src="https://github.com/NullBrunk/E-Commerce/assets/125673909/75af32a3-3840-4cac-a018-9f6a3c27a972" type="video/mp4" />
 </video>

 #### 💬 Chatbox
-With the help of pusher and livewire, we have a real-time chat.
+Usage of Pusher.JS and Livewire for the Real-time webchat.
 <video controls style="width: 100%;">
   <source src="https://github.com/NullBrunk/E-Commerce/assets/125673909/574b7ca6-082b-4857-97e0-82db359b1f99" type="video/mp4" />
 </video>

-#### 📂 Source/Installation
+#### 📂 Source
-- The source code and installation instructions are accessible <a href="https://github.com/NullBrunk/E-Commerce" target="_blank">here</a>.
+Source code is being accessible here <a href="https://github.com/NullBrunk/E-Commerce" target="_blank">here</a>.